-Disable direct root login over SSH by setting PermitRootLogin to no on Linux endpoints
+Disable direct root SSH login by setting PermitRootLogin to no on Linux endpoints across your fleet

-At least one non-root user account with sudo or su access configured
+At least one non-root user account on the endpoint with sudo or wheel group membership so administrators can still elevate after the change

 Consider Worklets your easy button